-Certified staff and specified support staff are to be at their duty position to receive students no later than at 8:35 a.m.
-The same guidelines apply to the release of students at 3:40 p.m.
-Greeting students in the morning helps set the tone for the day and maximize their learning time.
-Classroom teachers and specified support staff are responsible for walking students to the school buses.
-Other staff members may have assigned arrival and dismissal duties.
+Certified staff are to be at their classroom door or duty position to receive students and monitor halls at 8:35 a.m.
+Greeting students at your door in the morning helps set the tone for the day.
+The same guidelines apply to the release of students at 3:30 p.m.
+Classroom teachers are responsible for walking students to the school buses.
+Other staff members will have assigned arrival and dismissal duties.